 The Greek word that is translated as “silly talk” is morologia.
 It refers to speech that is “dull, stupid,and foolish.”
 This type of speech is characteristic of a drunkard or ancient pirate.

 It is sometimes referred to as low obscenity, foolish talk that comes from the drunk or the gutter mouth.
 It has no point except to give an air of dirty worldliness.

-The Greek word that is translated as “coarse jesting” is EUTRAPELIA.
-It refers to “suggestive language.”
+The Greek word that is translated as “coarse jesting” is eutrapelia.
+It refers to suggestive, crude or obscene language.
 This type of speech usually occurs on talk shows, and comedy programs.”
 It includes sinful humor and “refined sin.”

 The sense of the word here is polished and witty speech as the instrument of sin.

 The words that you mention are not fitting words for a Christian.
 All of them are considered to be curse or cuss words.
 We can express ourselves using normal English words.
 Why use such language when the English language has enough words to communicate our thoughts?
 Such words are usually avoided in the business world, among professionals, and in churches.
 Unfortunately, we are hearing them more frequently in the media.
 They are more common in the late comedy programs, movies containing sex and violence, and the world of fiction.